Q: How long have you worked at UOW?

 Q. Something on your bucket list you would care to share?

-It’s not really bucket list material but I have two key interests I dream of maintaining for the rest of my life – to be surrounded by dogs and to maintain my obsession with colour enhancing of Koi fish.
-I have been experimenting with various types of food and water chemistry that enhance the colour intensity of Koi.
+It’s not really bucket list material, but I have a few key interests that I dream of maintaining for the rest of my life – to be surrounded by a few grandchildren in the not too distant future, enjoying the company of a couple of dogs and to maintain my obsession with colour enhancing of Koi fish.